imbrn/v8n/docs/README.md

 validation methods, it's a breeze to add your own fluent rules to v8n and use them anywhere in your app.

-The name v8n is actually derived from the structure of the word validation.
+The name v8n is actually derived from the structure of the word "validation".
 If you look closely you will find that between the _v_ and the _n_ in there are precisely 8 letters (_a l i d a t i o_).
 So we get from the sort of boring word _validation_ to the very nice looking acronym **v8n**.